anapsix/docker-nodejs/README.md

 ## Usage

-It's assumed that you have working `./package.json` with depencencies and proper `start` script, so that `npm install` and `npm start` works.
+It's assumed that you have working `./package.json` with resolvable dependencies and proper `start` script, so that `npm install` and `npm start` works.

 - without building an image: